memph1024/swapdex-documentation/docs/what-to-try/treasury.md

 ### **Example**

-Bob has done something great for Kusari.
+Bob has done something great for SwapDex.
 Alice has noticed this and decides to report Bob as deserving a tip from the Treasury.
 The Council is composed of three members Charlie, Dave, and Eve.

 Alice begins the process by issuing the `report_awesome` extrinsic.
 This extrinsic requires two arguments, a reason and the address to tip.
 Alice submits Bob's address with the reason being a UTF-8 encoded URL to a post on Discord that explains her reasoning for why Bob deserves the tip.